 Counselling or therapy can support you through difficult periods of your life.
-Together, we can help you to address problems which may stem from distressing events in your earlier life.
+Working together, I can help you to address problems which may stem from distressing events in your earlier life.
 Problems like these can sometimes cause a repetitive impact on the present.

 Problematic issues which can affect our ability to cope with life may include: poor relationships, low self-esteem, lack of confidence, divorce, stress, depression, blended families, compulsive behaviour and addictions of all kinds, anger and grief.